yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

   - The Galaxy tools for MetaSBT provide a user-friendly interface for database creation, updates, and genome profiling.
   - For comprehensive searches, pre-built databases like the NCBI Viral Genomes database on CVMFS can be used directly.
   - Profiling a query genome allows for rapid virus identification and an estimation of genomic novelty, which is key for tracking viral evolution.
-  - The 'unassigned' fraction in a profiling report highlights the parts of your query genome that are not represented in the database.
+  - The ANI distance in the profiling report quantifies the similarity of a query genome to the closest match in the database.
 contributions:
   authorship:
     - cumbof